Our Dementia & Alzheimer’s Home Care

 In-home care enables elderly people with dementia to continue living at home, remaining in familiar surroundings, but with access to all the day-to-day support they need.
-With the high quality home care we provide, there is no need for someone living with dementia to move into a care home.
+With the high-quality dementia home care we provide, there is no need for someone living with dementia to move into a care home.
 Our tailored in-home service revolves entirely around our clients and what is best for them.

-For someone with more complex dementia, an hour or two a day will be unlikely to solve any problems.
-We know that so often a lot more input than normal is required for managing care with dementia, but the rewards are there when a care package is put together with the sole aim of providing a client with the company and care they need not just to live well but to thrive!
+Caring for someone with dementia is time consuming and for someone with more complex dementia, an hour or two a day will be unlikely to solve any problems.
+We know that very often a lot more input than normal is required to take care of individuals with dementia, but the rewards are there when a care package is put together with the sole aim of providing a client with the company and care they need, not just to live well, but to thrive!
 We are specialists in this area and we can work closely with you, to help you learn more about what sort of care will be required.

 Dementia care is a huge part of what we do

-- Maintain a level of independence in your own home.
+- To maintain a good level of independence at home.

-- Unobtrusive care and support on your terms.
+- Receiving unobtrusive care and support on your terms.

-- Flexibility to get in just the right amount of support you need.
+- Flexibility to get just the right amount of the needed support.

-- Gain a sense of freedom to continue to live life to the full.
+- A gained sense of freedom to continue to live life to the full.

-- Enjoy the benefits of a meaningful long term relationship with your carer.
+- Enjoy the benefits of a meaningful, long-term relationship with the carer.

 Helpful to Know

-- Available seven days a week, 365 days of the year
+- Dementia support is available seven days a week, 365 days of the year.

-- Offered from two hours or more per visit.
+- Our care is offered from two hours or more per visit.

-- Can be used on an as-needed basis.
+- It can be used on an as-needed basis.

 - Includes access to our emergency call-out service

-Getting out and about, exercise, fresh air and plenty good quality social stimulation is now widely acknowledge to significantly reduce or delay the onset of dementia and significantly improve the standard of living for those with the disease.
+Getting out and about, exercising, getting fresh air and receiving plenty of good quality social stimulation is now widely acknowledged to drastically reduce or delay the onset of dementia and significantly improves the standards of living for those with this disease.

 All our care staff have cars and love to take clients out and about to explore and help keep your loved ones mind active and engaged.